Who should buy the Mad Rock Lotus

-Mad Rock Lotus notable features
+Mad Rock Lotus's notable features

--This rock climbing shoe is among Mad Rock’s selection of vegan-friendly kicks.
+This rock climbing shoe is among Mad Rock’s selection of vegan-friendly kicks.
 A product considered vegan is crafted without the use of any animal substance.

 Downturn.
 The Lotus is an aggressively downturned rock shoe.
 With its pointed toe zone, climbers can expect to mount on edges and similar projections with as much purchase and security as possible.
 Kicks with this amount of downward camber are primarily optimized for single-pitch ascents.